 In case you contact us and choose to send us your private logs (with consent) in order to diagnose something for you, we retain these only for the length of the time required to solve the issue.
 No one outside of BusyMac is given access to this information.
 You are entitled to request that these logs be immediately deleted, even before the matter is fully resolved.

 Non-personal information is data that cannot, on its own, be used to uniquely identify a specific individual in any way or form.
-This information is usually in the form of crash logs and related analytics.
+This information is usually in the form of crash logs and performance related analytics.
 We use Google Firebase (http://firebase.google.com) (previously known as Fabric / Crashlytics), as well as Microsoft's App Center (http://appcenter.ms) for receiving automatic crash reports (in the event of a crash) and performance metrics that would help identify bugs and performance bottlenecks in code.
 This data is not used for any other purpose.
 We do not track any individual nor do we collect, transfer or share any information you may store within our apps (with the only exception to users sending their application logs willingly for running support related diagnostics, upon being notified that the logs may contain sensitive information.)

 Cookies and Other Technologies

 Our website, services, apps, email communications and advertisements may use "cookies" and other technologies such as "pixel tags" and "click-through URLs".
 We use the information we collect in this manner to better understand our users' information with our website and to optimize the user experience.
 You can disable cookies in your browser settings, but please note that certain features on our website may not be available as a result.

 As you access our services, we gather some information automatically on our servers and store it in log files.
 This information includes your browser type, version, and language, your operating system, the referring and exit websites, IP address, a date/time stamp of the request, and the requested resource (file name and URL).
 We use this information in anonymized form for statistical analysis, to administer our site, and to improve our product and services, without directly associating this data with individual users.